User Manual of Norwii Presenter for macOS

 5.1 How to use the wireless presenter pointer

-1) Press and hold the pointer key to turn on the digital laser, spotlight, magnifier, customized icon, etc.
+1) Press and hold the pointer key to turn on the digital laser, Highlight, magnifier, customized icon, etc.

 2) In the air mouse mode, clicking the pointer key is equivalent to clicking with the left mouse button.
 In other modes, clicking the pointer key does not have this function.